juristr/juristr.github.com/_posts/2012-10-15-hrt-humility-respect-and-trust.md

 ![](/blog/assets/imgs/teamgeekcover.gif)

-Brian Fitzpatrick and Ben Collins-Sussman, both lead developers at Google, describe their experiences and lessions learned during their career as developers and team leads at Google.
+Brian Fitzpatrick and Ben Collins-Sussman, both lead developers at Google, describe their experiences and lessons learned during their career as developers and team leads at Google.

 > Software development is a team sport.